bluerobotics/BlueOS-Water-Linked-DVL/README.md

 ## Changelog

+### v1.0.4
+ - Fix issue introduced in v1.0.3 where the extension was unable to talk to Cable-guy

 ### v1.0.3
  - Uses an random available port instead of 9001 to avoid conflict
  - Updated menu icon